Azure/Vision-AI-DevKit-Pages/docs/_docs/012-HOL_Dev_Using_ASA.md

 1. Once your Stream Analytics job is published to the storage container that you created, click on the module name to see how a Stream Analytics module is structured.

-   The image URI points to a standard Azure Stream Analytics image.
+   The image URL points to a standard Azure Stream Analytics image.
 This is the same image used for every job that gets deployed to an IoT Edge device.

    The module twin is configured with a desired property called **ASAJobInfo**.
 The value of that property points to the job definition in your storage container.
 This property is how the Stream Analytics image is configured with your specific job information.